lukaszmoskwa/ssfm/README.md

 ### Acknowledgements

-Per la realizzazione di alcuni box, ho fatto uso della libreria cursesDialog (https://github.com/jacklam718/cursesDialog)
+For the realization of some window boxes, I used the library cursesDialog (https://github.com/jacklam718/cursesDialog)